SupremeGit/Ansible/README.md

  * install cronjob to periodically git pull a local Puppet repository & run Puppet to deploy local updates.
 This cronjob is not currently enabled, but I intend to enable it when testing some Puppet.

 ## Testing:
-The virt subfolder contains several testing tools:
+The virt folder contains several testing tools:

 ### Libvirt:
- * soe-libvirt:
+ * soe-libvirt folder:
    * Templates & scripts using libvirt/virsh to test ansible playbooks on VMs:
      * vm-template folder: contains a template libvirt VM xml file for creating VMs.
 To create a new VM: copy, then edit the VM name, description, and path to disk image
      * vm-soe.vorpal: contains a set of 9 libvirt VM xml files (created from the template), describing 9 VMs I've setup with base OS installs (Fedora, CentOS, Ubuntu Desktop/Server)